julelang/manual/src/compiler/compiler-optimizations.md

 - Skip the divide-by-zero check for division when operand is constant.
 - Skip the divide-by-zero check for modulo when operand is constant.

+---

+`--opt-access` \
+Enable optimizations for memory acessing.

+- Skip safety checkings such as boundary checking if accessed to array via constant index expression.

 ## Optimization Levels

 It can be a hassle to pass all flags one by one to send most optimizations to the compiler.